rutkinj/team-agree/README.md

 - let people play to strengths, even if that means
 - gentle honesty, acceptence of limitations, promotion of mutual learning
 - inadquate contribution defined as lack of communication
-- 24 hours of no communication -> raise concern, call cavalry
+- missed two meetings -> raise concern, call cavalry

 ## communication plan
 - regular class hours: work and communication